steccas/stecCA/README.md

 Getting the CA up and running is fairly easy if you pay attention in following these little steps, the guide and the scripts are assuming that you are using a Debian based Linux distro (including Ubuntu Server or Raspibian) but support for other distro is very feasible because only the 'apt' commands need to be changed.

+**If on debian, pay attention during the passage in wich the scripts imports the golang ppa**

 Windows is a nono, but maybe adapting the setup scripts will make it doable.

 ### Prerequisites